RobotLocomotion/drake/doc/developers.rst

 officially supports.
 Supported configurations are tested in continuous integration.
 All other configurations are provided on a best-effort basis.

-Drake requires a compiler running in C++14 mode or greater.
+Drake requires a compiler running in C++17 mode.

 +----------------------------------+-------+-------+---------------------+-------------------+-----------------+
 | Operating System                 | Bazel | CMake | C/C++ Compiler      | Java              | Python          |